bugswithblas/bugswithblas.com/content/posts/bscp reflections and tips.md

 The exam duration is four hours.

 ### My Tips

 I passed the exam on my second attempt and discovered various approaches that can be effective.
 Here are my recommendations:

 1. **Start with Active Scanning**: Begin by actively scanning both applications simultaneously.
 This process may take some time, but it’s worth it.
 As you explore the websites, generate requests and, if you identify any interesting areas, run a scan for specific insertion points or requests.

-   In my second attempt, this strategy proved beneficial.
-While I was running SQLMap on the first application, I took the opportunity to familiarize myself with the second application.
-This approach may not suit everyone, but it allowed me to manage my time effectively.
-As I mentioned during my learning phase, spend time getting comfortable with Burp Suite extensions and be ready to use them quickly during the exam.

 2. **Utilize Two Screens**: If possible, set up a dual-screen configuration.
 Use one larger screen for Burp Suite and the second for your study materials, protocol documentation, and the exam applications.
 This setup can significantly enhance your workflow.

 3. **Be Aware of Obfuscation Techniques**: Remember that the exam may not present obfuscation techniques in the same straightforward manner as the topics covered in the labs.
 While most labs utilize basic obfuscation, the exam may require you to employ different techniques.
 Stay alert and be prepared to adapt your strategies accordingly.

+4. **SQL Injection Automation**: During my first attempt, I struggled with **SQL injection**.
+For the second try I used the **CO extension**, which allows running **sqlmap** directly in the system terminal.
+This was a game-changer because it automated the injection process, freeing up my time to focus on other parts of the exam.

+5. **Extensions and Tools** Stick to the tools and techniques covered in the **PortSwigger Academy topics and labs**.
+Overcomplicating your approach with unfamiliar tools can waste valuable time.
+But use some time using it, or use some of newer ones like I used CO for SQL Injection.

-## Reflections and Lessons Learned
+## Reflections

 Passing the Burp Suite Exam filled me with a profound sense of accomplishment and relief.
 The journey was challenging, but it ultimately deepened my passion for penetration testing and web security.